Download our free 28-page ebook jam-packed with outrageously fun activity ideas.

-Most people think that they know what is an icebreaker, or that simply running a quick activity at the beginning of their program constitutes an ice-breaker.
+Most people think that they know what an icebreaker is.
+Or think that simply running a quick activity at the beginning of their program constitutes an ice-breaker.

 The premise for each situation could not be further from the truth.